dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

 ::: moniker range=">= aspnetcore-2.2"

-The minimum rate features are only available for HTTP/1.x requests.
+The minimum rate scenarios are only available for HTTP/1.x requests.
 Modifying rate limits per request isn't supported for HTTP/2 requests due to multiplexing.
 Server-wide rate limits apply to both HTTP/1.x and HTTP/2 requests.

 ::: moniker-end